DanielSchuette/DanielSchuette.github.io/_posts/2019-09-08-x11_window_system.md

 gcc -o prog main.c -lX11
 ```

 Running `prog` opens a white window which -- as expected -- closes upon any key press.
 A small black cube is drawn to it, too.
+We should not forget that this code only works if there is an `X11` server running that our client code can talk to.
+If your *GNU/Linux* distribution does not use `X11` as its windowing system, `XOpenDisplay()` will fail because there is no display it could obtain.
+That's why you should always check if this function call succeeded or not.

+# The XEvent API
+...

 # Summary
 ...